MiroMindAI/MiroThinker/README.md

     --chat-template assets/qwen3_nonthinking.jinja
 ```

-This will start a server at: `http://0.0.0.0:$PORT`.
-Use this as your server base URL.
+> **📍 Server URL**: This will start a server at `http://0.0.0.0:$PORT`.
+Use this as your server base URL (e.g., `http://0.0.0.0:61002/v1`).

 #### Option 2: Quantized Light-Weight Options

 We also provide comprehensive guidance for serving MiroThinker models using CPU-optimized and GPU-accelerated quantization techniques, along with detailed analysis and guidelines for deployment with llama.cpp, Ollama, SGLang, and other inference frameworks.

-A complete guide can be found at [Deployment Documentation](apps/gradio-demo/)
+> **📖 Complete Guide**: See [Deployment Documentation](apps/gradio-demo/) for detailed deployment instructions.

 ### Basic Usage